Ultimate Guide To WordPress RSS

 FeedWordPress

-FeedWordPress WordPress Plugin
+FeedWordPress - WordPress Plugin

-FeedWordPress provides versatile Atom/RSS syndication for WordPress.
+FeedWordPress provides flexible Atom/RSS syndication options for WordPress.

 As stated in the FeedWordPress site …